nopunindented/nopunindented/README.md

 • I'm entering my 4th year of software engineering at the University of Alberta

-• I've completed 3 internships and am currently completing a fourth one at Dayforce (formerly Ceridian) as an SWE intern on the Developer Experience (Infrastructure & Software Tooling) team
+• I've completed 3 prior internships and am currently a SWE intern at Dayforce

 • President of the UAlberta Computer Engineering Club